schnauf/house-value/README.md

 pip install -r requirements.txt
 ```

+# Model
+At the selection stage, a few different regression models are tested.
+At the improvement stage, the best model (gradient boosting regression) is further tuned to build the final regression model, which is written to file.

 # Endpoints
 ### /predict (POST)
 When given a JSON object representing independent variables, the program returns a JSON object representing the predicted house value and the standard deviation of the estimate.
 Example request (assuming that the server is running on port 5000 on localhost):